Lockport Starbucks temporarily closed

 The Starbucks on 159th Street near Interstate 355 in Lockport is temporarily closed, according to a sign posted on the store’s door Wednesday.

 “Please accept out apologies for any inconvenience.
-We are working to re-open our store as quickly possible,” the sign stated.
+We are working to re-open our store as quickly possible,” according to the sign posted.

-The store is expected to reopen on Friday, according to the sign posted.
+The store is expected to reopen on Friday, according to the sign.

 We welcome news about business developments in our communities.
 We appreciate hearing about local business comings and goings, new hours, expansions, and milestones in the Joliet area.
 If you have a tip to share for Eyes on Enterprise, email news@theherald-news.com.